 Step 1.
 Select the pot size.
 Pot size is important, particularly in our hot climate.
 Use 300mm diameter or wider pot.

 HOT TIP: Square pots are very good as the roots do not curl around as they tend to do in round pots.

 Step 2.
-Select the right potting mix, Searles Peat 80 Plus is an excellent high quality potting mix for this purpose.
+Select the right potting mix, Searles Platinum Potting Mix is an excellent high quality potting mix for this purpose.